Rostech/DI.WeatherApp/README.md

 # Dependency Inversion
 ## 🧠 Definition
 #### High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstractions should not depend on details.
-Details should not depend on abstractions.
+Details should depend on abstractions.

 ## The 🎯 of dependency inversion principle
 Is to avoid this highly coupled distribution with the mediation of an abstract layer and to increase the re-usability of higher/policy layers.
 It promotes loosely coupled architecture, flexibility, pluggability within our code.